 You fight, you makeup, you fight again- believe it or not, this is what every marriage looks like.
 It is not about not fighting after getting married; it is more about fighting better.
-Newly-weds often share a roof with a person having a different personality and lifestyle which is tough.
-This is true especially for those who haven’t lived together before getting married.
-You both have so far lived comfortably under the supervision of adults.
-In this new life, on the other hand, you are the adult.
-And the going can get a little difficult.
+One of the biggest first year marriage problems is when newly-weds share a roof with a partner having a different personality and lifestyle and they have to keep making efforts to come on the same page.

 1. Money issues

 You are no longer doing it all for yourself.
 After marriage, you are building a home with another human being.
 It takes a lot of planning, calculating fiscal responsibilities, when you are over-budget or when you are under-spending (which never happens).

 Newly-weds can’t always come to an informed choice about sharing expenses .
 They fight over over-spending, unwanted expenditure and taking care of bills.
 There are tons of bills to take care of and financial talks are not sexy talks and might create a tiff between newly-weds more often than not.